The Query Complexity of Correlated Equilibria: Randomized Algorithms for Exact Correlated Equilibria

-\begin{proof} Since all the information in our path-based instances of the NNV problem are determined by the path, we can imagine that the queries directly ask for this path information.
-Since the only non-negative vertex in these instances is the end of the path, our algorithm will really need to find it.
-Not only will this be hard to do, but it is even hard to find any vertex that is near the tail of the path.
-This will be hard since, on one hand, the tail is a tiny fraction of the hypercube so can't be found ``at random'', and, on the other hand, the only possible ``deliberate'' way to find it is to follow the path step by step which takes exponential time.
-The reason that no ``shortcuts'' are possible when following the path is that the random walk in the hypercube mixes rapidly so you get no information about how the path continues beyond the very near vicinity.
-To formalize this line of reasoning we will introduce a variant of the problem that explicitly yields to the algorithm any information we think that it may get any handle on.
-Specifically, we tell the algorithm everything about the path except for its tail, and, furthermore, give it an additional $n^2$ vertices at the beginning of this tail every step.
-Once this is given to the algorithm, we will be able to show that the algorithm can never learn anything new.
+Since all the information in our path-based instances of the NPV problem are determined by the path, we can imagine that the queries directly ask for this path information.
+Since the only non-positive vertex in these instances is the end of the path, our algorithm really needs to find it.
+Not only is this hard to do, but it is hard even to find any vertex that is near the tail of the path.
+This is so since, on the one hand, the tail is a tiny fraction of the hypercube and so it can't be found \textquotedblleft at random,\textquotedblright\ and, on the other hand, the only possible \textquotedblleft deliberate\textquotedblright\ way to find it is to follow the path step by step, which takes exponential time.
+The reason that no \textquotedblleft shortcuts\textquotedblright\ are possible when following the path is that the random walk in the hypercube mixes rapidly, and so one gets no information about how the path continues beyond the very near vicinity.
+To formalize this line of reasoning we introduce a variant of the problem that explicitly provides the algorithm with any information that we think it may get a handle on.
+Specifically, we tell the algorithm everything about the path except for its tail, and, furthermore, give it an additional $ n^{2}$ vertices at the beginning of this tail every step.
+Once this is given to the algorithm, we are able to show that the algorithm can never learn anything new.